-Figure 4.9: Ray Casting Implementation
+Figure 5.9: Ray Casting Implementation

-SWING As previously said, the developed interface is composed by SWING components which are intended to interact with the user, turning the simulation experience not only more appealing but also easier and effective.
-The created interface is composed by the normal interaction with a simulation environment - Start, Continue, Pause and Stop - allowing users to interact in a much richer way and control the simulation for analysis purposes.
-The user has the capability to load the configuration file to the simulator, enabling the execution of only the selected files and not predetermined ones, and run several different simulations in a certain order.
-For the user's guidance of the simulation's animation, information about the number of past steps is presented, useful for the analysis time comparison of actions and strategies.
-The final component that constitutes the user's interface is the slider simulation speed, which allows the user to manage the speed of simulation's animation.
+- the simulation's animation, information about the number of past steps is presented, useful for the analysis time comparison of actions and strategies.
+The final component that constitutes the user's - interface is the slider simulation speed, which allows the user to manage the speed of simulation's - animation.
 This component is useful for the selection of certain situations that need to be analyzed with a slow motion detail.
-Figure 4.10 presents the created interface previously described, with La Spezia, Italy region model loaded.
+Figure 5.10 presents the created interface previously described, with - La Spezia, Italy region model loaded.

 The major limitations of SWING are related to performance issues, more specifically with animation and video representation.
 SWING uses its own handle to deal with the computer graphics, instead of using the native API's of the Operative System, e.g. DirectX on Windows.
+To correct

-To correct this situation was used Processing for the simulation component's representation.
+12 this situation was used Processing for the simulation component's representation.